Spain won't help Sacyr financially in Panama canal row

 If work on the project did stop, the authority could take steps to ensure it was completed regardless, "be it by a third party or by the PCA," Quijano told the paper.

-Sacyr won the canal contract in 2009 with an offer that was considerably lower than that of at least one rival, as well as below the $3.48 billion reference set by the PCA.
+Sacyr won the canal contract in 2009 with a $3.12 billion offer that was considerably lower than that of at least one rival, as well as below the $3.48 billion reference set by the PCA.

 Less than six months later, Martinelli, Panamanian Vice President Juan Carlos Varela and other top officials were already worried about how the project was progressing, according to U.S. diplomatic cables published by Wikileaks.